 The common causes for customs clearance delays are unavailability or incorrect document details.
 If any required document is missing, the goods will be held at the port until the correct documentation is submitted.
 The other factors that could cause delayed custom clearance are the inefficiency of the cleaning/freight forwarding agents.

 Customs clearance in China is one of the most straightforward processes if you have all the documents ready and experienced professionals support you.
 You can also perform the customs clearing process; however, sometimes, it becomes tricky if you are not familiar with the local practices.
 We hope the details we provided in this article are enough to perform the customs clearance procedure, and if you want a tension-free and smooth process, we also offer the solution.

 If you are looking to spend less on customs clearance costs and get high-quality services, we recommend you to look no beyond Huntersourcing.
-We provide end-to-end services related to international trades, and the customer service is also excellent, and thousands of happy clients worldwide are the proof of our services.
+We provide end-to-end services related to international trades, and our customer service is also excellent, and thousands of happy clients worldwide are proof of our services.